jansoren/restapi-codegen-maven-plugin/README.md

 Are you sick of always having to implement and maintain the client-side services for reaching your Rest API.
 With the REST API Codegenerator Maven Plugin you are able to automatically generate the client-side code to reach your API.

-For now the plugin generates java code as a proof of concept - see [example of usage](https://github.com/jansoren/akka-persistence-java-example), but feel free to create pull requests and extend the plugin to generate for example Ajax, AngularJS or ReactJS code.
+For now the plugin generates java code as a proof of concept - see example of usage in the [akka-persistence-java-example](https://github.com/jansoren/akka-persistence-java-example)-project.

+If you find the plugin useful please give it a star.
+Also feel free to create pull requests and extend the plugin to generate for example Ajax, AngularJS or ReactJS code.

-## Example of generating Java code
+## How to use the plugin for generating Java code

+1. Add the plugin to your `pom.xml` file, see example below.
+1. Run `mvn clean install` in your project folder
+1. The plugin will scan your source code and generate code out of your resource classes.

+### Plugin example

 - `generatedCodeFolder`: This is the folder where you want your generated code
 - `generatedCodePackage`: This is the package of your generated class files
 - `rootHost`: This is the host of your running application

-Add the plugin to your `pom.xml` file and run `mvn clean install`.
-The plugin will scan your source code and generate code out of your resource classes.
-Enjoy :-)

 ```maven
 <plugin>